zenthangplus/gomailer/README.md

 ## Usage

-The following example will help you known how to use this package:
+The following example will help you know how to use this package:

 ```go
 package main